raspberrypilearning/comic-character/en/step_4.md

 title: What is a function and how are they used in JavaScript?
 ---

-Functions make your code modular and easier to understand, especially when you have tasks that need to be done multiple times.
+Functions breaks your code into particular tasks so it is easier to understand.
+Especially when you have tasks that need to be done multiple times.
 They're like tools you can use over and over in different parts of your code.

-Writing a Function:
++ Writing a Function:
+    + start with the function keyword to indicate the creation of a function.
+Give your function a name (e.g., addNumbers).
+    + include brackets `()` after the function name for parameters (inputs) your function needs.
+    + use open curly braces `{` to define the block of code that the function will execute.
+    + close the curly braces `}` to show the end of the function.

     --- code ---
     ---
     language: js
     filename:
     line_numbers: true
     line_number_start:
     line_highlights:
     ---
         function addNumbers(a, b) {
             return a + b;
         }

     --- /code ---

 Here, addNumbers is a function that takes two inputs (a and b) and returns their sum.

-Using a Function:
++ Using a Function:

     --- code ---
     ---
     language: js
     filename:
     line_numbers: true
     line_number_start:
     line_highlights:
     ---
         let result = addNumbers(5, 8);
         console.log(result); // Outputs: 13

     --- /code ---

-You call the function addNumbers with values 5 and 8, and it gives back the sum, which you can then use or display.
+You call the function `addNumbers()` with values 5 and 8, and it gives back the sum, which you can then use or display.

 --- /collapse ---